Depression is being colored blind and constantly being told how colorful the world is Anonymous

 Diagnostic Tests for Depression

-Depression is a mood disorder representing dull and poor state of mind, persistently low mood, constant feeling of sadness and loss of interest in daily activities.
+Depression is a mood disorder representing a dull and poor state of mind, persistently low mood, constant feelings of sadness, and loss of interest in daily activities.
 It is a persistent problem lasting from 6-8 months or longer.